collectionjar-llc/LabelBug-Legal/README.md

 What We Do
   LabelBug uses your device’s GPS location to auto-fill label fields with details such as country, state, county, coordinates, and elevation.

-  This data is not transmitted off your device and is used solely for your convenience in generating specimen labels.
+  Labels may be stored in iCloud if enabled.
+Otherwise, This data is not transmitted off your device and is used solely for your convenience in generating specimen labels.

 What We Do Not Do
   We do not collect or store personal information.